Vehicle-to-grid: Southwest Research Institute

 In 2014, Southwest Research Institute (SwRI) developed the first V2G aggregation system qualified by the Electric Reliability Council of Texas (ERCOT).
 The system allows owners of electric delivery truck fleets to participate.
 When the grid frequency drops below 60 Hertz, the system suspends vehicle charging, removing that load on the grid, allowing the frequency to rise towards normal.
 The system operates autonomously.

 The system was originally developed as part of the Smart Power Infrastructure Demonstration for Energy Reliability and Security (SPIDERS) Phase II program, led by Burns and McDonnell Engineering Company, Inc. In November 2012, SwRI was awarded a $7 million contract from the U.S. Army Corps of Engineers to demonstrate V2G.
 In 2013, SwRI researchers tested five DC fast-charge stations.
 The system passed integration and acceptance testing in August 2013.

 Delft University of Technology

-Prof. Dr. Ad van Wijk, Vincent Oldenbroek and Dr. Carla Robledo, researchers at Delft University of Technology, in 2016 conducted research on V2G technology with hydrogen FCEVs.
-Both experimental work with V2G FCEVs and techno-economic scenario studies for 100% renewable integrated energy and transport systems were done, using hydrogen and electricity as energy carriers.
+Prof. Dr. Ad van Wijk, Vincent Oldenbroek and Dr. Carla Robledo, researchers at Delft University of Technology, conducted research in 2016 on V2G technology with hydrogen FCEVs.
+They conducted both experimental work with V2G FCEVs and techno-economic scenario studies for 100% renewable integrated energy and transport systems, using hydrogen and electricity as energy carriers.
 A Hyundai ix35 FCEV was modified to deliver up to 10 kW DC power while maintaining road readiness.
 With Accenda they developed a V2G unit converting the vehicle's DC power into 3-phase AC power and injecting it into the grid.
 The Future Energy Systems Group tested whether FCEVs could offer frequency reserves.